Qihoo360/RePlugin/README.md

 ## Plug-ins Accessed in RePlugin

-For your reference, plug-in accessed can be classified into following categories:
+For your reference, plug-ins accessed can be classified into following categories:

-* **Expo plug-ins**: Guard Home Page, physical examination, information flow, etc.
+* **Expo plug-ins**: Safe Home Page, physical examination, information flow, etc.
 * **Business plug-ins**: cleaning, disturbance intercept, floating window, etc.
 * **Cooperation plug-ins**: App Lock, free Wi-Fi, security desktop, etc.
 * **Background plug-ins**: Push, service management, Protobuf, etc.
 * **Base plug-ins**: Security WebView, share, location service, etc.

-By the end of June 2017, we already have 102 plugins like these.
+By the end of June 2017, we already have 102 plug-ins like these.
 We look forward to you becoming a part of RePlugin family!

 ## Contribute Your Share
 We sincerely welcome and appreciate your contribution of any kind.
 You can submit code, raise suggestions, write documentation, etc. For more information, please [click here to read Contribute Your Share(Chinese Version)](https://github.com/Qihoo360/RePlugin/wiki/%E8%B4%A1%E7%8C%AE%E5%8A%9B%E9%87%8F).